 The website displays current stage and discharge of rivers, real-time inundation maps, and precipitation rates and amounts.
 It has become the portal for flood information for the Flood Authority and the public. (www.chehalisriverflood.com)

-River Measurement, a division of WEST, was contracted to identify locations for new data collection sites and installed 10 real-time monitoring stations within the Chehalis River Basin.
+Our river measurement team was tasked with identifying locations for new data collection sites and installing 10 real-time monitoring stations within the Chehalis River Basin.
 All of the stations measure precipitation and air temperature, and two of them measure river water levels.
 The stations transmit data to the GOES-West environmental satellite to obtain real-time data.
 This additional information is improving river forecasts at existing National Weather Service forecast points in the Chehalis watershed.
 WEST continues to provide operation and maintenance of 10 monitoring stations.

 - San Joaquin County ALERT System Rehabilitation and Upgrade (CA)

 - Stream Flow and Temperature Monitoring, Operation and Maintenance, for Clean Water Services (OR)